 The Motor Accident Injury Accreditation Scheme Administrator

-The South Australian Motor Accident Injury Accreditation Scheme (MAIAS) was established by the Attorney-General under Section 76 of the Civil Liability Act 1936 to accredit health professionals to undertake Injury Scale Value (ISV) medical assessments.
+The South Australian Motor Accident Injury Accreditation Scheme (MAIAS) was established under Section 76 of the Civil Liability Act 1936 to accredit health professionals to undertake Injury Scale Value (ISV) medical assessments.
 This helps to determine an injured road user’s eligibility for compensation under the CTP Scheme.

-The Regulator has been appointed by the Attorney-General as the MAIAS Administrator, with administrative and financial responsibility of the MAIAS.
+The Regulator has been appointed as the MAIAS Administrator, with administrative and financial responsibility of the MAIAS.

 A key objective of the MAIAS is to create an independent system that provides consistent, objective and reliable ISV medical assessments.